CesareIsHere/easy_auto_form/README.md

 - `DateTime` values will be rendered as `DateTimeField`s.
 - `List` values will be rendered according to their FieldSetting (select or autocomplete).

+### Examples
+For more examples of how to use easy_auto_form, check out the example directory in the package source code.

+### Contributing
+If you find a bug or have a feature request, please open an issue on the easy_auto_form GitHub repository.
+If you'd like to contribute code, please submit a pull request.